11 Ways You Could Be Cleaning Your Kitchen Wrong

 You overlook handles and knobs

 Your family touches handles on the fridge, microwave, and oven; door knobs; and kitchen cabinet pulls several times a day, so it’s no wonder these can get super germy.
 A 2013 study published in the journal Food Control found that various types of disease-causing bacteria, including listeria and E.coli, were detected on handles of doors, refrigerators, and dishwashers, for example, in 15 different houses.
 Make a habit of wiping down these oft-overlooked areas every night, says Debra Johnson, a Merry Maids national home cleaning expert.
-Don’t miss these other steps you should never skip when deep-cleaning your fridge.

 You rarely clean your kitchen sink